A Saucerful of Secrets (instrumental): Live performances

-Pink Floyd performed the instrumental in 1968–72, with the last performance taking place on 23 September 1972 at the Winterland Auditorium, San Francisco, California.
-It was regularly performed as an encore throughout that year.
-Nick Mason and Wright briefly considered resurrecting the instrumental for the 1987 Momentary Lapse of Reason tour, but Gilmour suggested that it sounded too archaic.
+A live version of the track is available on their 1969 double album Ummagumma, and an alternative version is seen and heard in the film Pink Floyd: Live at Pompeii, which was performed at the director Adrian Maben's request, as he thought it would be a good addition to the film.
+It was performed occasionally as an encore in 1972, with the last performance on 23 September 1972 at the Winterland Auditorium, San Francisco, California.
+Mason and Wright briefly considered resurrecting the instrumental for the 1987 Momentary Lapse of Reason tour, but Gilmour suggested that it sounded too archaic.

-In the version found on Live at Pompeii: Directors Cut, Mason's drumming is much faster and also featured in the last two sections.
-Gilmour sings for only the last chord progression, instead of for the last two.

-The Ummagumma live version is only slightly longer than the studio version at 12:48, and is less freeform noise than its studio counterpart.

-Live performances of the instrumental initially had a length of about 12–13 minutes, but later performances commonly ran for about 17–20 minutes.

-"Syncopated Pandemonium", the second part of the track, was one of the many tracks which were played at some point or another as "Doing It" (part of the conceptual concert The Man and The Journey, the focus of their 1969 tour).
+"Syncopated Pandemonium", the second part of the track, was one of the many tracks that were played at some point or another as "Doing It" (part of the conceptual concert The Man and The Journey, the focus of their 1969 tour).
 Others include "The Grand Vizier's Garden Party (Entertainment)", "Up the Khyber", "Party Sequence".
 All of these prominently feature drums.

 The "Celestial Voices" section was used as the finale to The Man and the Journey concept suite, renamed to "The End of the Beginning".
 At a performance of the suite on 26 June 1969 at the Royal Albert Hall, Pink Floyd were joined by a full brass band and choir for the piece.
-Rick Wright played the Royal Albert Hall pipe organ and the work ended with a very loud recorded explosion.
+Wright played the Royal Albert Hall pipe organ.